Pre-Purchase Survey – Organising Survey

 If I do not bother to fix the insurance defects what will happen?
 In case that you will make a claim for damage/loss, the insurance may request their surveyor to check not only the damage but whether you corrected the defects and if not try to deny your claim on that basis.
 Certainly if an uncorrected defect was related to the damage/loss then it could cause problems.

-Will the Insurance require Surveyor to Revisit to check the defects completed? – It depends on the Insurer and the age of the yacht is a factor (older yachts more strict requirements).
-Provision of photo/invoice for each defect may be satisfactory to avoid revisit.
+Will the Insurance require Surveyor to Revisit to check the defects completed? – It depends on the Insurer and the severity of the defects.
+Provision of photo/invoice for each defect may be satisfactory to avoid the cost of revisit.

 Pre-Purchase Survey – Acceptance / Rejection

 What defects should I ask the sellers to take care of? – You can ask for the entire survey list and see what their response is.
-However cosmetics / Wear and Tear would usually be buyers expense (unless it is significant damage rather than wear and tear).
-To be serious it is best to ask for major defects.
+Cosmetics / Wear and Tear are normally excluded from negotiations and are buyers expense (unless it is significant damage rather than wear and tear).

 The yacht and equipment should be as described in the sale contract / inventory and working.
 Anything missing or removed would require to be provided or a discount offered.
 Anything difficult where the repair cost cannot be determined without removals (for instance structural repairs) should not be left to the account of buyers because the final cost may be unexpectedly large, especially for inexperienced new owners.